yvchao/tphenotype/README.md

 # T-Phenotype: Discovering Phenotypes of Predictive Temporal Patterns in Disease Progression (AISTATS2023)

-Source code for the T-Phenotype clustering approach proposed in paper "T-Phenotype: Discovering Phenotypes of Predictive Temporal Patterns in Disease Progression"
+Source code for the T-Phenotype approach proposed in paper "T-Phenotype: Discovering Phenotypes of Predictive Temporal Patterns in Disease Progression"

 ## Installation & Environment Setup